 - Here comes the tricky part.
 When the dough has been sitting in the fridge for an hour, take it out and prepare it for rolling out.
 Prepare a large baking dish (or two smaller ones, approximately 11 x 3 inch).

-- I split the dough in halves; It seems easier to form two smaller nut rolls.
+- I split the dough into halves; It seems easier to form two smaller nut rolls.

 - Prepare two sheets of parchment paper, wide enough to fit the baking dishes (approx. 11 x 3 inch).

 - Roll out the dough, placed in between the foil sheets.
 Make it kind of square and as wide as the baking dish.

 - Take the upper foil off, and flip the rolled out dough onto prepared parchment paper.
 Now pull the other sheet of foil off.

 - Spread half of the filling, covering ⅘ of the rolled out dough.
 Don’t press down too hard, for the dough might stick to the parchment paper.

 - Lifting up the parchment paper, start making a roll (kind of like making maki sushi.

 - When done, lift the nut roll together with the parchment paper, and place it into the baking pan.
 Be careful, as the roll may break quite easily.

 - Repeat with the other half of the dough and the rest of the filling.